JumaJuiceTime/TheHundredSaints/Classes/Knight?.md

 ==== Liege ====

-A knight serves one of the lower noble houses of tbd (i.e. excluding House tbd, which rules all of Dolmenwood).
+A knight serves one of the lower noble houses of tbd.
 The player should roll or choose one of the houses listed under The Lower Houses of tbd.

-**Disfavour:** Knighthood may be revoked if a knight displeases or dishonours their liege through failure, rebellion, Alignment change, or non-chivalric conduct.
+**Disfavour:** Knighthood may be revoked if a palatini displeases or dishonours their liege through failure, rebellion, Alignment change, or non-chivalric conduct.
 In this case, the character becomes a fighter of equivalent Level.
-It may be possible to regain the liege’s favour (and thus the status of knighthood) by performing a special quest.
+It may be possible to regain the liege’s favour (and thus the status of palatini) by performing a special quest.

 ==== Restrictions ====

-**Alignment:** A knight must have the same Alignment as their liege.
+**Alignment:** A palatini must have the same Alignment as their liege.

-**Social class:** Knights are often members of the noble classes, but a person of lowlier origin may be initiated as a knight as a reward for noble deeds.
+**Social class:** Palatini are often members of the noble classes, but a person of lowlier origin may be initiated as a knight as a reward for noble deeds.

 **Weapons:** Knights can use all melee weapons (preferring the lance) but cannot use missile weapons, which they regard as dishonourable.